 Today, Cowra is home of the World Peace Bell, and the Peace Precinct includes the former POW Campsite, Cowra Italy Friendship Monument, Japanese Gardens and Cultural Centre, Sakura Avenue, and the Saburo Nagakura Park.
-Cowra is now known for its contribution to grassroots peace building, and is arguably the only peace tourism destination in Australia.
+Cowra is also known for its contribution to grassroots peace building, and is arguably the only peace tourism destination in Australia.

-While Peace Precinct and cemeteries are considered symbolic centerpieces in this post war peace and civic reconciliation story, the personal stories Cowra locals central in these grassroots endeavours, as well as the personal stories of the people buried in the Japanese Cemetery remain virtually unknown.
+While the Peace Precinct and cemeteries are considered symbolic centrepieces in this post war peace and civic reconciliation story, the personal stories of the Cowra community central to these grassroots endeavours, as well as the personal stories of the people buried in the Japanese Cemetery remain virtually unknown.

 Overview of Cowra Voices:

-Cowra Voices will build on this resource by giving it a ‘human face’, providing context and interpretation to this database in a compelling and widely accessible format.
-Cowra Voices will research local stories and histories, interview Cowra locals and bring voices to life in a downloadable app.
-The app is free to download, and gives visitors to Cowra easy digital access to the diverse histories of Central West NSW, and to facilitate a deeper, more inclusive understanding of the region’s civic efforts to foster peace and internationalism.
+Cowra Voices researched local stories and histories, interviewed Cowra community members, bringing these voices to life in a smartphone app.
+The app is free to download, and gives visitors to Cowra easy digital access to the diverse histories of Central West NSW, thereby facilitating a deeper, more inclusive understanding of the region’s unique, civic efforts to foster peace and internationalism.

-Digital stories will be a sound rich, audio-visual source of information that will give voice to personal histories that remain unacknowledged, yet belong to Cowra and to all Australians.
+The digital stories are a sound rich, audio-visual source of information that brings to life personal histories that remain unacknowledged, yet belong to Cowra and to all Australians.

 Making new connections through stories:

-Cowra Voices also intends to explore new narrative connections between Australia and Japan, to inspire new collaborations, and further the reconciliation story.
+Cowra Voices’ aim was to explore new narrative connections between Australia and Japan, inspire new collaborations, and further the reconciliation story.
 To this end, design students from Tokai University in Sapporo visited Cowra in February 2018.
 They immersed themselves in local history, experienced a homestay program with Cowra families, and participated in design workshops run by Nikkei Australia.
-Students will contribute to the design of the Cowra Voices app.
+Students contributed design ideas which have been incorporated into the Cowra Voices app.

 Click here for up to date information and news about the project.

-Cowra Voices is partly funded by the Australian government through the Australia-Japan Foundation Grant 2017-2018 and 2018-2019, Department of Foreign Affairs and Trade; Cowra Council, The Bruce and Margaret Weir Trust, the Nancy Shelly Bequest Fund, and the Cowra Breakout Association and the Japan Foundation, Sydney.
+Cowra Voices was partly funded by the Australian government through the Australia-Japan Foundation Grant 2017-2018 and 2018-2019, Department of Foreign Affairs and Trade; Cowra Council, The Bruce and Margaret Weir Trust, the Nancy Shelley Bequest Fund, the Cowra Breakout Association and the Japan Foundation, Sydney.